amkimian/datahub_js/docs/ElementApi.md

 var apiInstance = new DataHubApi.ElementApi();

-var userId = "userId_example"; // String | The id of the user that this dataset is associated with
+var apiKey = "apiKey_example"; // String | The user api key

-var dataSet = "dataSet_example"; // String | The id of the data set

-var release = "release_example"; // String | The id of the release this element belongs to
+var releasecode = "releasecode_example"; // String | The code of the release this element is associated with

 var body = new DataHubApi.DataElement(); // DataElement | Element object that defines the element in a data set

-var opts = {
-  'apiKey': "apiKey_example" // String | The user api key
-};

 var callback = function(error, data, response) {
   if (error) {